raspberrypilearning/surprise-animation/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Will your object do something to attract attention?
-How will your character react?
+Will the object do something to attract attention?
+How will the character react?

 You decide!
 </div>